cafger83/mighty-1284p/README.md

 * New board version with 20Mhz clock
 * Modified directory structure for newer Arduino versions
-* If onchip RAM is bigger than 8k, expand the serial port buffer to 128 bytes
+* If onchip RAM is bigger than 8k (which is true for atmega1284p), expand the serial port buffer to 128 bytes
-* Install: put the directory here: <sketchbook>/hardware/
+* Install: put the directory here: your_sketchbook_directory/hardware/